LibraStack/Match3-SDK/README.md

 }
 ```

-Once the `ItemsSlideFillStrategy` is implemented.
+Once the `SidewayFillStrategy` is implemented.
 Register it in the `AppContext` class.

 ```csharp
 public class AppContext : MonoBehaviour, IAppContext